InterStelios/roomba/README.md

  1. The room dimensions are specified by the sliders; left slider for X and right slider for Y coordinates.
 The dimensions are indicated by the grid size at the bottom left of the panel,  **Grid 10 x 10**.
  2. The location of the robot can be specified by clicking anywhere on the grid while holding down **Shift**.
 The coordinates of the mouse are indicated in the top panel, **Mouse (9, 8)**.
  3. The robot can be moved using the **arrow** keys and its position is also displayed and updated while the robot is moving **Robot (6, 6)**.
  4. The location of the patches can be specified by clicking anywhere on the grid.
 A patch is indicated by a grey colour on the tile.
-The panel also shows the patches left **Patches (11)**.
+The panel also shows the patches left **Patches (11)** and the patches hoovered **Patches cleaned (2)**.

 **Assumptions:**
 1. Patches cannot be placed on robots.